Home Page

 John Vincent

 John Vincent was baptised on 8 October 1802 in Sherborne, Dorset.
 John was a tailor and moved to London.
-On 15 September 1824 he married Sarah Phillips in St George, Hanover Square.
+On 15 September 1824 he married Sarah Phillips in St George's, Hanover Square.
 John and Sarah had five children.
-It is not known where they lived when the eldest child John was born; however, they were living in Mount Street in 1827 when the second child was baptised, and Ecclestone Street when the others were baptised.
+In 1825 they were living in Carburton Street, St Marylebone when the eldest child John was baptised.
+They were living in Mount Street in 1827 when the second child was baptised, and Ecclestone Street when the others were baptised.
 The youngest, Annie Vincent, was baptised on 2 September 1834.
 John paid annual rates between 1833 and 1835 to the church and poor including county and police, whilst living in Ecclestone Street.
-In 1836 the family was no longer living there.
-It is not known what happened to John and Sarah, but in the 1841 census, four of the children are staying in Trendle Street, Sherborne, Dorset with Mary Chiverall and her son James.
+On 1 January 1836 their daughter, Charlotte was buried in Sherborne.
+John was buried in Sherborne on 20 February 1836.
+Sarah died on 24 April 1841 in Sherborne, in 1841 census the surviving children were staying in Trendle Street, Sherborne with Mary Chiverall and her son James.
 Note: Although no evidence has been found, it is believed that Mary Chiverall was John Vincent’s sister.

 Additional information known about some of the children is as follows: